General Information, Policies, Procedures and Regulations The Campus

 See the Other Departments and Offices for Research and Services section for a description of Libraries.

 The Michigan State University Museum is the science and culture museum at MSU.
 The museum delivers programs in education, exhibitions, research; provides experimental exhibit space for university classes and collaborations; and builds and stewards collections that focus on Michigan and its relationship to the Great Lakes and the world beyond.
 For more information, visit www.museum.msu.edu; call 1-517-355-7474 for recorded information (exhibits and events) or 1-517-355-2370 for the Museum directory, or e-mail firstname.lastname@example.org for general inquiries.

-The MSU Union is a busy life-style center offering shopping, dining, entertainment, recreation, flexible function space and convenience amenities designed to serve the Michigan State University community.
+The MSU Union is a busy lifestyle center offering shopping, dining, entertainment, recreation, flexible function space and convenient amenities designed to serve the Michigan State University community.
 Located at the corner of Abbot Road and Grand River Avenue, it is easily accessible by all methods of transportation.
 The MSU Union is located at the entrance to north campus, offering a park-like atmosphere.
-In keeping with our storied past, the MSU Union acts as a central meeting place for students, faculty, staff, and university guests to experience cultural, education, and social activities.
-Services available at the MSU Union are:
+In keeping with our storied past, the MSU Union acts as a central meeting place for students, faculty, staff, and university guests to experience cultural, educational, and social activities.
+Services available at the MSU Union include: